kuyajp123/Rescuenect/Backend/src/docs/earthquake-related-docs/supabase-functions.md

 # Deploy the function
 supabase functions deploy earthquake-monitor

-# Set environment variables
+# Set environment variables (reuse your existing setup)
+# Your FIREBASE_SERVICE_ACCOUNT_JSON should already be set
+# If not, set it with:
-supabase secrets set FIREBASE_PROJECT_ID=your-project-id supabase secrets set FIREBASE_SERVICE_ACCOUNT='your-service-account-json' supabase secrets set FCM_SERVER_KEY=your-fcm-key
+# supabase secrets set FIREBASE_SERVICE_ACCOUNT_JSON=your-base64-encoded-service-account

 # Enable cron trigger
 supabase functions create earthquake-monitor --cron="*/5 * * * *"